-For a long time, I considered screaming exercises to be a new-age practice—not my cup of tea.
-I grew up in a home where screaming or even shouting was out of the limit.
-But screaming can be a fantastic way to release and dispose of.
+For a long time, I considered screaming exercises to be a new-age practice—not my thing.
+I grew up in a home where screaming or even shouting was off-limits.

 - I find a place with no one around.

-- Exhale while engaging my abdominal muscles, screaming out as loud as I can.
+- Exhale while engaging my abdominal muscles and screaming out as loud as I can.

-Since they rejected me in the audition to be the lead singer in a heavy metal rock band, I practice this exercise when I’m secluded; I don’t want to frighten people.
 During my daily walk, I pass through a vast field and then climb a hill.
-If no one is there, I squeeze out a hearty horrifying scream.
+If no one is there, I squeeze out a primal, hearty, and horrifying scream.